 The town hall at the Grand Place is the only medieval building that is existing in its original form at the Grokt Markt.
 The Town hall is also the focal point of the square.

-The town hall was built in different stages during the early part of 15th century and hence when you look at the architecture closely, you will find that it is asymmetrical.
+The town hall was built in different stages during the early part of the 15th century and hence when you look at the architecture closely, you will find that it is asymmetrical.
 Asymmetry is evident with the tower not built exactly in the middle of the building and neither sides of the tower are symmetrical.

-This town hall reminds us of the the new city hall in Marienplatz in Munich (minus the singing clock).
+This town hall reminds us of the new city hall in Marienplatz in Munich (minus the singing clock).
 Currently, the Town Hall houses a significant portion of municipal offices.
 It is embellished by a bell tower which is the most iconic structure of the square.